bilgino/angularforddd/README.md

 - `View Model`: This object represents data required by a view.
 It doesn't represent a real world object
 - `Domain Model`: This object represents data and logic related to the business domain

-The view model and domain model should maintain different data structures to keep the domain model separate from view properties
+The view model and domain model should maintain different data structures to keep the domain model agnostic of view properties

 **» Implementation Patterns**<br/>